nemonik/Intellect/README.rst

 There are number of improvements I would like to work for future releases:

 * Add Support for Multiple Rule Conditions.
-* The ANTLR Runtime for Python dependency was left behind with the the release of ANTL4, I would like to port the present Runtime for Java to Python and use.
+* Move to an ANTLR4 based parser.
+The ANTLR Runtime for Python dependency was left behind with the the release of ANTL4.
+Luckily, n ANTLR 4 runtime for both Python 2 and 3 target is being tackled by Eric Vergnaud and is taking `shape <https://github.com/ericvergnaud/antlr4>`_.
+The last I looked all execParser and execLexer tests passed.
+Woot!
 * Support Python 3.

 Please help support these efforts.